volkamerlab/teachopencadd/README.md

 ```
 ... and get started with the first talktorial.
 Enjoy!

-##### Alternative: create conda environment manually
+#### Alternative: create conda environment manually

-Note: This is the alternative to creating the conda environment using the yml file as described above.
+**Note**: This is the alternative to creating the conda environment using the yml file as described above.

 Create an environment, e.g. called `teachopencadd`, and activate this environment.